lmammino/tall/packages/tall-plugin-meta-refresh/README.md

 > **Note**: the `locationHeaderPlugin` is the standard behavior (following HTTP header location headers) and it should always be used before the `metaRefreshPlugin`.

-> **Note**: also be aware that the `metaRefreshPlugin` will consume the entire HTTP response object, so other plugins that might be added after it won't be able to parse the response body.
+> **Warning**: also be aware that the `metaRefreshPlugin` will consume the entire HTTP response object, so other plugins that might be added after it won't be able to parse the response body.